UW-Madison-DataScience/machine-learning-novice-sklearn/episodes/04-ensemble-methods.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What are ensemble methods?
+- What are ensemble methods, and why might they outperform a single model?
-- What are random forests?
+- How do stacking, bagging, and boosting differ conceptually and in practice?
-- How can we stack estimators in sci-kit learn?
+- How can we use random forests in Scikit-Learn to improve on a single decision tree for classification?
+- How can we combine different regression models into a single ensemble using VotingRegressor?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn about applying ensemble methods in scikit-learn.
-- Understand why ensemble methods are useful.
+- Define ensemble methods and explain why combining multiple models can reduce overfitting and improve robustness.
+- Distinguish between stacking, bagging, and boosting and describe when each might be appropriate.
+- Train and evaluate a RandomForestClassifier on the penguins dataset and compare its performance to a single decision tree.
+- Inspect individual trees within a random forest and visualize decision boundaries to build intuition about how bagging works.
+- Use Scikit-Learn’s VotingRegressor to stack multiple regression models (for example, random forest, gradient boosting, and linear regression) on the California housing dataset.
+- Compare the performance of individual regressors to the stacked ensemble and interpret differences in test scores.
+- Relate ensemble methods to bias–variance tradeoffs and overfitting, and discuss when ensembles are likely to be helpful in practice.

 ::::::::::::::::::::::::::::::::::::::::::::::::